Special Group Samba Schools

 There are more than 70 samba schools in Rio de Janeiro and they all parade during the 4 days of Carnival.
 They choose the plots, write music and lyrics, make costumes and floats and rehearsals throughout the year to succeed in their parades.

-They are subject to a strict hierarchy and are organized into six competitive leagues, these being the Special Group, Group A, B, C, D and E. The first two groups parade in the Sambadrome.
+They are subject to a strict hierarchy and are organized into six competitive leagues, these being the Special Group, Gold, Silver and Bronze Series.
+The first two groups parade in the Sambódromo.
 All other Samba Schools parade in the streets and are free to watch and join in.

 The twelve largest and most important schools in Rio de Janeiro make up the Special Group.
 They form a contest with 3,000-5,000 spectators to compete on the Samba catwalk at the Sambadrome on Sunday and Monday Carnival.

 Each year, a lower-scoring school is demoted from the Special Group to the Series A Group (also called Series A).
 Group A comprises thirteen slightly less successful schools that also parade in the Sambadrome, on Carnival Friday and Saturday.
 Conversely, the best school of the year in Serie A joins the Special Group the following year.

 The school in Group A with the worst performance in the Sambadrome is relegated to Series B. They are even smaller schools, each school with approximately 1,500 participants.

 Each samba school has its own distinct colors (of its flag) and style of allegories.
 The color scheme is reflected in many parts of a school's parade.